12 benefits in switching to Air Source Heat Pumps

 An air source heat pump can extract heat from the ambient air even at a lower temperature, down to -20°C. An air-to-water heat pump can generate 40°C heat when outside temperatures are as low as -20°C.

-Coefficient Performance *
+Seasonal Coefficient of Performance *

 Air source heat pumps are efficient both in the winter and summer, thanks to an outstanding SCOP (seasonal coefficient of performance).
 The SCOP of a heat pump is a way to measure its efficiency by comparing the power input needed to produce heat to the amount of heat output.
 See Below